OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadHydroBase/ReadHydroBase.md

 (see the [HydroBase Datastore Appendix](../../datastore-ref/CO-HydroBase/CO-HydroBase.md).
 It is designed to utilize query criteria to process large numbers of time series, for example for a specific water district and data type.
+The default parameter values match the results of TSID for HydroBase.

 The ***Data type***, ***Data interval***, and ***Where*** command parameters and input fields are similar to those from the main TSTool interface.